aseiis/logl/README.md

 ### Note on GLAD dependency

-GLAD is a OpenGL loader that prepare all the encessary OpenGL functions we need.
-We use a single header file glad.h (along with khrplatform.h) that is dependent of the GLFW version we're using.
+***GLAD*** is an **OpenGL loader** that prepare all the encessary OpenGL functions we need.
+We use a **single header file glad.h** (along with khrplatform.h) that is **dependent of the GLFW version** we're using.
 Depending of the version, you might need to replace the GLAD header file with a different one that you'll find there: https://glad.dav1d.de/